stackbit-projects/magical-iron-e6244/content/pages/index.md

     title: WELCOME TO THE TIPSYTIGER CLUB
     background_image: /images/final_cropped 2.png
   - section_id: congratulations
-    content: "### The best NFTs are the ones that are backed by real-life assets.\_\n\nThis will be the first ever community-backed HARD SELTZER NFT project.
+    content: "### The best NFTs are the ones that are backed by real-life assets.\_\n\nThis will be the first-ever community-backed HARD SELTZER NFT project.
 Members of the TipsyTiger Club will share profits from the hard seltzer sales and be a part of running the hard seltzer line.\n\nOur NFTs will be engraved on every single seltzer can and shipped all over the continents for our party cubs and for the world to enjoy.\n\nBeing a TipsyTiger Club member, you will be invited to exclusive launch parties around the world with other club members.
 Join us for private raves, city view rooftop parties, and meet-ups in NYC, London, Singapore, and more.\n"
     actions: []
     image_alt: lorem-ipsum
     media_position: left